 • The completed appraisal report

 Our appraisals are thoroughly researched legal documents that satisfy all insurance and Internal Revenue Service valuation requirements and adhere to the Uniform Standards of Professional Appraisal Practice (USPAP 2016-17) and the Principles of Appraisal Practice and Code of Ethics of the American Society of Appraisers (ASA).
 We are qualified appraisers, as defined and required by the Internal Revenue Service for federal tax appraisals.
 Support services include detailed, illustrated artwork inventories and catalogs.
 We maintain strict confidentiality while providing collection management and appraisal services.
-Fees are based on an hourly or project rate, and not on the value of the property appraised.
+Fees are based on an hourly or flat-fee project rate, depending on the needs of the client, and not on the value of the property appraised.
 Below is a list of the types of appraisal reports we have prepared for clients.

 Insurance Coverage – Each appraised object is thoroughly examined, photographed and researched, then catalogued and valued on a retail replacement basis.
 This is essential information in the event of damage or loss.